gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 ```

 ### Editor to modify sbatch or text files
 Here, I use an editor, nano, but you can use your preferred editior, for example, Rstudio editor on rockfish.
-In case you use Rstudio, just click the file name in Rstudio file panel to open it, and modify it.
+In case you use Rstudio server, just click the file name in Rstudio file panel to open it, and modify it.

-# 1. Go to RStudio Server at portal.rockfish.jhu.edu
+### Go to RStudio Server at portal.rockfish.jhu.edu

 <img width="1340" alt="image" src="https://user-images.githubusercontent.com/34997334/195887394-088d935c-66a7-4df5-9a16-ec4c91a5dde8.png">